 Can I Qualify for Disability Benefits with a Cardiovascular Disease?

-According to Census data from 2010, approximately 56.7 million people in the United States report having a disability.
+According to the Center for Disease Control and Prevention, approximately 61.1 million people in the United States report having a disability.
 In other words, almost one in five Americans are disabled.
-With almost 20% of the country’s population living with some form of disability, many have wondered the same question: could my disability qualify me to receive benefits from the Social Security Administration?
-This week, our Pennsylvania disability lawyers are kicking off the first installment of a blog series that will take a look at some of the major categories of disabilities — and how the SSA evaluates them.
-In our inaugural entry, we’ll answer the question: can I qualify for disability benefits with a cardiovascular disease?
+With almost 26% of the country’s population living with some form of disability, many have wondered the same question: could my disability qualify me to receive benefits from the Social Security Administration?
+More specifically, can you qualify for disability benefits if you suffer from cardiovascular disease?

 Cardiovascular Diseases and Disability Benefits in Pennsylvania